konstantinNovichenko/Algorithms-Class---Heap-Insertion-Merge/README.md

 * 50 Random Instances of 1 to N (calculates average)

 Efficiency is measured by execution time and the number of steps it took to sort the array.
 User see the results of the sorting in a table format.
 The program outputs the results in .CSV file which is used for the data analysis.
 The .CSV file is being processed in jupyter notebook python script using Pandas and Seaborn.
 You can check the python script [here](./Data_Analysis.ipynb).
-Some of the graphs show very subtle difference between Heap Sort and Merge Sort.
-You can see the graphs of the subset **N = 100 to 500** [here](./Images/Zoomed_In_Graphs_Up_to_500/)
+Some of the graphs show very subtle difference between different sorting algorithms for small values of N. You can see the graphs of the subset **N = 100 to 500** [here](./Images/Zoomed_In_Graphs_Up_to_500/)

 ## Sample Output